evanberkowitz/usqcd_install/README.md

     - [`chroma`][chroma], a library and application suite that provides physics capability.
     - `chroma_single`, a single-precision build of `chroma`.

+    You may also specify `stack` to indicate you want to do the action for every library specified in the `STACK` variable of the machine file.

 - `$ACTION`  is what you want to happen:

     - `report`      Report information relevant to the LIBRARY.